Mirantis/ceph-lcm/docs/source/api/usage.rst

 +++++++++++++++++++

 Now it is a time to deploy actual Ceph cluster.
-Please consider mentioned assumptions and the chapter on product workflow (TODO).
+Please consider mentioned assumptions and the chapter on product workflow:
+:doc:`../workflows`.

 So, we need to do following: